saranya-22-06/COVID-19-Patient-Symptoms-Diagnosis-Dataset/README.md

 ## Key Findings

-- Overall COVID-19 positive rate: ~53.8%*
+- Overall COVID-19 positive rate: 53.8%
-- Most frequent symptoms: fatigue (59%), fever (57%), dry cough (49%)
+- Most frequent symptoms: fatigue (59.98%), fever (56.74%), dry cough (49.32%)
-- Least frequent symptom: loss of taste (29%)
+- Least frequent symptom: loss of taste (29.28%)
-- Patients with oxygen levels in the 85–89 range had the highest COVID-19 positive rate (~67.8%)
+- Patients with oxygen levels in the 85-89 range had the highest COVID-19 positive rate (70.57%)
-- Patients with normal oxygen levels (95–100) had the lowest positive rate (~33.5%)
+- Patients with normal oxygen levels (95–100) had the lowest positive rate (~35.94%)
-- Chi-square test revealed a statistically significant relationship between gender and fever at α = 0.05
+- Chi-square test revealed a statistically significant relationship between COVID-19 and fever at α = 0.05.
+  - Chi-square test revealed there is not enough evidence to strongly support a dependent relationship between gender and fever at α = 0.05.
+- t-test revealed there is not enough evidence to strongly support that oxygen levels and body temperature affects each other at α = 0.05.
 - Random Forest achieved 86.1% accuracy, outperforming Logistic Regression at 81.8%

 ---